matn7/CS-Notes/src/main/java/deployment/GCP.md

 ## Storage in Kubernetes

-- Kubernetes Volumes - All about decoupling storage from Pods.
+- Kubernetes Volumes: All about decoupling storage from Pods.

 **Volumes**